Michigan Flight Museum: Move to Willow Run bomber plant

 In April 2013, Yankee Air Museum and RACER Trust, owner of the former General Motors Willow Run plant, announced a plan for Yankee Air Museum to acquire a 175000 sqft portion of the factory, contingent upon the museum raising the funds necessary to preserve and secure their proposed portion of the facility.
 The museum would consolidate operations scattered on various parcels at Willow Run Airport into the 1941 landmark, designed by Albert Kahn, with the trust seeking to clear the remainder of the plant for redevelopment.
 The plant was used during World War II to manufacture B-24 bombers.

 The campaign to save a portion of Willow Run for the Yankee Air Museum is called SaveTheBomberPlant.org, and is centered on a fundraising website by the same name.

 After extending the fundraising deadline to Oct.
 1, and then to Nov.
 1, 2013, on October 26, 2013, RACER Trust and the Yankee Air Museum again reached a new, and final, deadline extension agreement.
 The final deadline to raise the funds necessary to preserve a portion of the Willow Run plant for the Yankee Air Museum was May 1, 2014.

 At the time of the May 1, 2014 deadline, the Yankee Air Museum had raised over $7 million of its original $8 million fundraising goal, which was enough to enable the trust to move forward and sign a purchase agreement with Yankee, with the actual purchase expected to be finalized in late summer or fall of 2014.
 The majority of the $8 million fundraising goal reflects separation costs to make the preserved portion of the plant viable as a standalone structure.

 The remaining portion of the Willow Run complex, which includes over 95% of the historic building, has been sold to Walbridge, Inc., for redevelopment as a connected vehicle research and test facility.
 RACER Trust will demolish this portion of the building prior to turning the property over to Walbridge.
 Preparations for demolition of Willow Run Assembly facility, with the exception of the portion that the Yankee Air Museum is campaigning to save, were well underway as of August 2014, with much of the building already demolished.

 In October 2014 the museum announced that it is changing its name to the National Museum of Aviation and Technology at Historic Willow Run.

 With the planned decommissioning of Hangar 1, the museum was forced to find a new home for its flying collection.
 After initially considering a location adjacent to the Bomber Plant hangars, a site on the east side of the airport was selected for the Roush Aeronautics Center.

-Name change
+2024 name change

 The museum changed its name to Michigan Flight Museum in May 2024.
 The following month it announced the sale of its B-17.